jareddrayton/ASECP/README.md

 ## Usage

 #### Requirements

 The program uses PRAAT for the articulatory synthesis and signal processing.
 The PRAAT binaries can be downloaded [here](http://www.fon.hum.uva.nl/praat/).
 As well as Python 2.7, NumPy and MatPlotLib are required for

-The script is run from the command line.
+The script is run from the command line with a number of required arguments.
 ```
 python main.py vowel-a.wav 5 20 0.2 0.2 P A4 EUC 01
 ```